WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 do the following:
 1. give it a prompt intoducing a category of test analysis, ask the LLM to respond with a short summary
 2. in the next prompt tell it to apply the test analysis category to a passage of text describing a product behavior, responding with test ideas without detailed steps
-3. after the prompt, either tell it to continue or choose on of its test ideas and ask it to elaborate with more test ideas narrowed to just that one point
+3. after the prompt, either tell it to continue or choose one of its test ideas and ask it to elaborate with more test ideas narrowed to just that one point

 The idea is to narrow the generated response to the test analysis category selected.
 The benefit of the